Costco Carpet Review: Pros and Cons

 Only Available To Members

-As mentioned earlier, you have to be a Costco member to use this service.
-So, if you’re just looking for a new carpet, and nothing else, then you don’t want to pay for a membership that you won’t get much use out of.
-It could be easier to find another retailer where you can just walk in and start the carpet buying process.
+As mentioned, you must be a Costco member to use this service.
+So, if you’re looking for a new carpet and nothing else, you don’t want to pay for a membership that you won’t get much use out of.
+Finding another retailer where you can walk in and start the carpet buying process could be more accessible.

-Another negative point is that it’s tough to get a good comparison on Costco carpets.
-For one, they don’t appear on any comparison websites, and it’s challenging to match their carpets with similar ones online.
-The only way you can truly compare is to take samples with you to every other carpet retailer and match them up with corresponding ones.
-Therefore, it’s hard to know if you’re getting a good deal or not.
+Another negative point is that getting a good comparison on Costco carpets is tough.
+For one, they don’t appear on comparison websites, and matching their carpets with similar ones is challenging.
+The only way you can genuinely compare is to take samples from every other carpet retailer and match them up with corresponding ones.
+Therefore, it’s hard to know whether you’re getting a good deal.

-It’s clear that there are plenty of pros and cons that come when you use Costco to purchase new carpets.
-Naturally, you’re probably wondering if you should buy your new carpet from them, or if you should look elsewhere.
+It’s clear that plenty of pros and cons come when you use Costco to purchase new carpets.
+Naturally, you’re probably wondering if you should buy your new carpet from them or look elsewhere.

-But, if you aren’t a member – and have no desire to become one – then it may suit your needs to go elsewhere and find a better deal.
+But, if you aren’t a member and have no desire to become one, it may suit your needs to go elsewhere and find a better deal.

 Need an Install or Repair?